grpc/proposal/A114-virtual-rpcs.md

 Often, gRPC servers are configured with mandatory interceptors or modules (e.g., authentication, authorization) that run on every incoming connection.
 Because virtual RPCs have already been authorized at the outer session level, re-running these modules on the inner virtual RPCs is unnecessary.

 To allow virtual handlers to bypass these mandatory checks, the design uses a dual-server approach.
 We will create a new gRPC server without any listening port.
 Having no listeners means that it is not possible for this server to directly receive traffic from the external clients.
 Virtual service handlers are registered exclusively on this secondary server.
 When the primary gRPC server receives a Session Request, it bridges the inner HTTP/2 transport to this secondary server, ensuring vRPCs seamlessly bypass the primary server's mandatory connection-level interceptors.

-### User API Support (Short-Term Workaround)

-Because the `returns service` proto syntax will not be available until a future Protobuf edition, generated code for virtual stubs will not be immediately available.

-To bridge this gap, gRPC will provide a **Generic API** to allow clients in all languages to both initiate the session and invoke virtual RPCs without dependency on generated code.

 ### C++ User-Facing APIs